Canadian Dental Care Plan milestone reached as 1 Million Canadians have received care

 Plan expands access to oral health care by launching additional services and paper claims

-VANCOUVER, BC, Nov.
-1, 2024 /CNW/ - Today, the Honourable Terry Beech, Minister of Citizens' Services announced that more than 1 million Canadians have received care under the Canadian Dental Care Plan (CDCP) and more than 2.7 million Canadians have been approved to be part of the plan.
+BRAMPTON, ON, Nov.
+1, 2024 /CNW/ - Today, the Honourable Kamal Khera, Minister of Diversity, Inclusion and Persons with Disabilities, announced that more than 1 million Canadians have received care under the Canadian Dental Care Plan (CDCP) and more than 2.7 million Canadians have been approved to be part of the plan.

 The CDCP is saving Canadians on average more than $730 through a wide range of oral health care services, from cleanings to life-saving screenings for diseases like oral cancer.